benlau/underline/README.md

 Underline is a C++ utility library provides useful functional programming helpers like the lodash.js.

-An online demonstration with STL library is available at https://repl.it/@benlau/underline
+An online demonstration for STL library is available at https://repl.it/@benlau/underline

 Features
 ======